Independent shopping in Glasgow

 Wild Gorse Pottery

 A ceramics workshop and store in Glasgow’s southside, Wild Gorse Pottery create mugs, dishes, bowls, vases and more.
 You can browse what’s available online at wildgorsepottery.com.

 From humble beginnings of producing cushions at the kitchen table, Bluebellgray now offers a full range of homewares from their Hyndland store.
 Check out bluebellgray.com to see their bold and abstract designs.

-Producing candles in the city for over 120 years, Shearer Candles have a range of scent collections available at shearer-candles.com and in their Glasgow stores.
+Producing candles in the city for over 120 years, Shearer Candles have a range of scent collections available at shearer-candles.com and in their Govan store.